Which iPad should you buy for the holidays?

 12.9 or 11?

 The two new iPad Pros come in two sizes that are more similar than they were a year ago.
 The 12.9-inch model is smaller, with the same size screen.
 The 11-inch keeps roughly the same dimensions as last year's 10.5-inch Pro, but adds more screen to the body.
-The 12.9 still feels a bit too big, to me, and it's also more expensive.
+The 12.9 still feels a bit too big for me, and it's also more expensive.
 I think the 11-inch version is a better bet for most folks, but obviously it's a personal preference.
-(We only reviewed the 12.9-inch iPad Pro so far, but saw the 11-inch version at Apple's event.)
+(We've only reviewed the 12.9-inch iPad Pro so far, but I've seen the 11-inch version at Apple's event.)

 Storage: 64GB too little, 256GB might be too much